lazojs/hermes/README.md

    routes: {}, // routes table
    title: '', // title for current page
    state: {}, // state object for the current page
-   cache: false // keep cache of state objects in addition to those stored in the history });
+   cache: false, // keep cache of state objects in addition to those stored in the history
+   Backbone: Backbone // optionally pass in a reference to Backbone to trigger Backbone router like events });
 ```